BryanShin27/replay_fix/README.md

 # replay_fix

+**PLEASE NOTE: Offline Mode only works for versions of the game during which you owned paid game content.
+If you did not own paid game content during the version of the game which you are trying to recover, this workaround will likely fail for you.
+Moreover, I'm not a subject matter expert on manipulating game data, nor am I associated with people like Talv who might be.
+I have simply written a program to automate a manual process they have described.**

 Hello, stranger,

 This repository contains all the files you need to view your old, broken StarCraft II replays.